City-of-Bloomington/uReport/crm/tests/README.md

 # Testing Plan
 These are the things to check to make sure everything is working.
-While doing these checks, it is best to tail the Apache error log.  uReport should not ever write an errors to the error log.
+While doing these checks, it is best to tail the Apache error log.  uReport should not ever write any errors to the error log.
 Any message that shows up in the Apache error log is an unforseen mistake that should be fixed.

 ```bash
 tail -f /var/log/apache2/error.log